-3.4 Photoluminescence studies (PL)
+3.4. .
+Photo Luminescence Studies (PL)

-Photoluminescence spectra for CuS samples were carried out shown in Fig. 5.
-Broad Peak at 350nm, and 450nm for all samples S1, S2, S3, and S4 are observed.
-On increasing Sulphur Cu the intensity is reduced and the broadness of luminescence peaks decreases.
+Photoluminescence spectra for CuS samples were carried out and are shown in Fig. 5.
+Broad peaks at 350 nm and 450 nm for all samples S1, S2, S3, and S4 are observed.
+By increasing the sulphur content of Cu, the intensity is reduced, and the broadness of luminescence peaks decreases.